sorbet/sorbet/website/docs/error-reference.md

 Additionally, if a package is at `strict_dependencies 'dag'`, all packages it imports must also be at `strict_dependencies 'dag'`.

+Note: `test_import`s are not checked for strict dependency violations.

 ## 4001